G00387847/Bonny2020/README.md

 Write a program that takes asks a user to input a string and outputs every second letter in reverse order.

+import datetime

+now = datetime.datetime.now()
+day = now.weekday
+weekend = 7

+ #assigning to detect the weekday attribute
+if day == weekend:
+    print (" It is the weekend, yay!")
+else:
+    print("Yes, unfortunately today is a weekday.")

 ## Solution

 Using python programming,I used some relevant information from stackflow to write the code in my repo.